jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 kaboom();
 ```

 Now we can set the stage for our own game.
 First, we'll make the game background black and fix the game's screen size by altering the [Kaboom context initialization](https://kaboomjs.com/#kaboom).
-Change the line `kaboom();` to resemble the following:
+Add the following to the line `kaboom();`:

 ```javascript
 // initialize context